Manit97/Eng68FinalProject/README.md

-# Engineering 68 Final Project - Tracker Tracker Website
+# Engineering 68 Final Project - Training Tracker Website

 Final project for the Java Development stream which includes a 1-1 training tracker application.